yambo-code/yambopy/docs/source/tutorial.rst

 **The idea is quite simple:** you create an individual input file for each q-point, submit each job separately, collect the results and do the final BSE step (this method should also apply for a GW calculation).

-**1. Ground State**

-The ground state calculation for BN is made in a similar fashion as the previous examples.
+**2. Parallel Dielectric function**

+To run the dielectric function in parallel do:

 .. code-block:: bash

     python bse_par_bn.py -r -t2

-**2. Parallel Dielectric function**

 Here we tell ``yambo`` to calculate the dielectric function.
 We read the number of q-points the system has and generate one input file per q-point.
 Next we tell ``yambo`` to calculate the first q-point.
 ``yambo`` will calculate the dipoles and the dielectric function at the first q-point.
 Once the calculation is done we copy the dipoles to the SAVE directory.
-After that we can run each q-point calculation as a separate job.
+After that we run each q-point calculation as a separate job.
 Here the user can decide to submit one job per q-point on a cluster or use the python ``multiprocessing`` module to submit the jobs in parallel.
 In this example we use the second option.